+Maybe we can find some other way of making that number more impressive.
 If we take 137,847 square miles and translate that into football fields, Germany is about 66,717,949 football fields (or 50,003,094 soccer fields if you’re German).

 Much more impressive!

-See related: Best Parks in Berlin, Germany | Berlin City Parks
+See related: Parks in Berlin, Germany | Berlin City Parks

 What state is Germany the size of?

 At roughly 138,000 square miles, Germany’s area size is somewhere in between Montana (approx. 147,000 square miles/380,728 square kilometers) and New Mexico (approx. 121,000 square miles/313,388 square kilometers).

 If we look at the size of Germany compared to Texas (268,596 square miles/695,662 square kilometers), you’ll find that you can almost fit Germany into Texas twice, with maybe a little spilling over the edge.

 Compare that to somewhere like the teeny-tiny Rhode Island (1,214 square miles/3,144 square kilometers), and you’ll find that Germany could house “Little Rhody” just under 114 times over!

 The size of Germany compared to the United States as a whole, however, and you should be able to fit Germany 28 times into the United States.

 Are there any countries the same size as Germany?